 Yes.
 EExBA provides data that describes the child's level of development on entry to YR in the CoEL, all three Prime Areas, Literacy and Maths.
 This gives a broad baseline of a child from which to demonstrate progress.
 As EExBA is linked directly to the EYFS it can be used within existing systems to track development to the end of EYFS using the ELGS and then to outcomes at KS1.

 Yes.
-We are working with the major national providers of online formative assessment tools to ensure that EEXBA data can be accommodated within these existing systems.
+We have worked with the major national providers of online formative assessment tools to ensure that EEXBA data can be accommodated within these existing systems.

 No. EExBA is only for use for children in the Reception Year.

 No. EExBA does not need to produce a report.
 In line with good practice, the YR teacher will use the EExBA data to inform their on-going records, learning journals and discussions with parents.

 If schools wish to share their baseline data with their LA, then this should be passed on to the LA directly, not by their Baseline Assessment provider.
 In EExBA an export file can be created within the Reports section.